budbee/SelfieKit/README.md

 [![License](https://img.shields.io/cocoapods/l/SelfieKit.svg?style=flat)](http://cocoapods.org/pods/SelfieKit)
 [![Platform](https://img.shields.io/cocoapods/p/SelfieKit.svg?style=flat)](http://cocoapods.org/pods/SelfieKit)

+**SelfieKit** lets you quickly take Selfies with an assisted overlay.
+We at [Budbee](http://www.budbee.com) use this in our driver application (our drivers are very vain)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.